roots/roots-example-project.com/trellis/README.md

 ## Remote server setup (staging/production)

-A base Ubuntu 14.04 server is required for setting up remote servers.
+A base Ubuntu 16.04 server is required for setting up remote servers.
+OS X users must have [passlib](http://pythonhosted.org/passlib/install.html#installation-instructions) installed.

 1. Configure your WordPress sites in `group_vars/<environment>/wordpress_sites.yml` and in `group_vars/<environment>/vault.yml` (see the [Vault docs](https://roots.io/trellis/docs/vault/) for how to encrypt files containing passwords)
 2. Add your server IP/hostnames to `hosts/<environment>`